How to Understand The Design of Mainframes

 Backward Compatible

-This is one of the lesser emphasized areas of mainframes, but backward compatibility means that old programs don’t need to be refactored.
-As we have described, one of the fantastic features of a mainframe is its ability to run programs for so many years with so little maintenance.
-When a new mainframe is purchased, it comes with that backward compatibility built-in.
+This is one of the lesser-emphasized areas of mainframes, but backward compatibility means that old programs don’t need to be refactored.
+As we have described, one of the fantastic features of a mainframe is its ability to run programs for many years with so little maintenance.
+When a new mainframe is purchased, backward compatibility is built in.

 Different CPU/Processing Unit Architectures of Mainframes Versus Servers

-Mainframes use different CPUs than do servers.
-IBM makes its own mainframe processors.
+Mainframes use different CPUs than servers.
+IBM makes its mainframe processors.
 These processors are customized for the mainframe workloads.

-This Dell server contains a single 14 core processor.
-Mainframes do not include a single multi-core processor but rather many processors designed for specialized tasks.
+This Dell server contains a single 14-core processor.
+Mainframes include not a single multi-core processor but many processors designed for specialized tasks.
 Servers try to meet a variety of needs with software rather than hardware.
 There is constant price pressure on servers, which results in low prices and functionality that could be handled with hardware dumped into the software.
 With such a simple layout and overall design, servers can be made in large numbers rapidly.
-Therefore the computing problem has a “unicrop” of servers applied to it.
+Therefore, the computing problem has a “unicrop” of servers.
 This is where software comes in to overcome the limitations of the hardware design in addressing different workloads.

-The IBM z Series contains the following processors.
-The number of processors differs per configuration, so we have added an (s) to each processor type.
+The IBM Z Series contains the following processors.
+The number of processors differs per configuration, so we added an (s) to each type.

 While it is unnecessary to understand each of the processors above in detail, the primary takeaway is that mainframes don’t operate off of copying over the same CPU.
 They offer a series of specialized processors.
 This is one reason they are far more capable of many workloads than any other hardware design.